BaseQL/baseql-docs/pages/usage/settings.md

 ## Secret Token

-In order to protect your endpoints you can enable auth using a Secret Token.
+In order to protect your endpoints you can enable auth using a Token which is secret and unique per account.

 Use it along the `Authorization` HTTP header as a `Bearer` token.